M-Gholami/CityHelp/README.md

 # MapHelp
+This is a Userscript for TORN.com.
-This Userscript will list items that you have on your map.
+It will list items that you have on your map.

 # Requirements
 * Chrome users must install [**Tampermonkey**](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo?hl=en).